Chart Color Schemes

 Population growth drivers in Bribie Island are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Bribie Island's population, as of August 2025, is approximately 22,139, indicating a growth of 1,527 people since the 2021 Census.
-This increase represents a 7.4% rise from the previous figure of 20,612.
-The estimated resident population of 22,137 in June 2024 and an additional 293 validated new addresses contribute to this growth.
-This results in a population density of 152 persons per square kilometer.
-Over the past decade, Bribie Island has shown resilience with a compound annual growth rate of 1.9%, outperforming its SA3 area.
-Interstate migration accounted for approximately 79.2% of overall population gains during recent periods.
+Bribie Island's population was approximately 20,612 people as of March 2021.
+By November 2025, the population had increased to around 22,161, a rise of 1,549 people (7.5%).
+This increase is inferred from the estimated resident population of 22,137 in June 2024 and an additional 304 validated new addresses since March 2021.
+The population density was approximately 152 persons per square kilometer as of November 2025.
+Over the decade ending in March 2021, Bribie Island's population grew at a compound annual growth rate of 1.9%, outpacing its SA3 area.
+Interstate migration contributed about 79.2% of overall population gains during this period.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-These state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023, based on 2022 data.
-By 2041, Bribie Island is projected to increase by 2,387 persons, reflecting a total increase of 10.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in October 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in June 2023, based on 2021 data, are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in December 2023, based on 2022 data, for each age cohort.
+Based on projected demographic shifts and latest annual ERP population numbers, Bribie Island is expected to grow by approximately 2,387 persons to reach around 25,000 people by March 2041, reflecting a total increase of about 10.7% over the 17 years.

 Frequently Asked Questions - Population